MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 * You can't add custom apps with configurable tabs using app setup policies.

 * Users can't remove an app from their client if an admin adds it.
-The `Uninstall` option for an app in the app bar is not available.
+The `Uninstall` option for an app in the app bar isn't available.

 * Users can unpin an app that is pinned via app setup policy if user pinning is allowed in the policy.